 Among the major updates announced by Google in the Google I/O 2019 is the Google Assistant.
 Previously, the Google Assistant used to depend on the data centers of the company for performing the most trivial tasks such as understanding the human speech or command, but this is going to change in the future as the next generation Google Assistant is going to change and process the entire information and much more on the smartphones.
 If you are wondering how it will change your smartphone experience, it is going to make Google Assistant faster and improve its accuracy.
 Furthermore, it will also enable the use of a virtual assistant of the company even in those areas where the network connection is poor.

 According to Google, the next generation Google Assistant will be available in the new Pixel phones to be released later during this year; so, we can hope to get it in Google Pixel 4 and 4 XL.
 It also means that if you are planning to buy the flagship smartphones of Google later this year, you are certainly going to use the better form of Google Assistant.
-If the slew of updates announced by the company are implemented in the latest Pixel devices, you can get support in performing specific tasks and events.
+If the slew of updates announced by the company is implemented in the latest Pixel devices, you can get support in performing specific tasks and events.

 Cue from OnePlus